symopsio/lambda-templates/README.md

 # serverless-templates

-These templates let you generate Serverless integrations with the Sym workflow engine.
-Use these integrations for systems that do not directly integrate with the Sym platform.
+Serverless integrations allow any service to integrate with the Sym workflow engine.
+Use these templates to generate handlers that receive all the information you need to act on approvals and expirations when they happen in Sym.

 ## Generating a project